Preferred project: A federal-state-local partnership

 During the 2020 and 2021 in-channel construction seasons, approximately 600,000 cubic yards (CY) of soil was excavated and removed from Upper Llagas Creek from Reaches 4, 5, 7A, and a portion of Reach 6 to increase the capacity of the creek channel during storm events.
 Rock slope protection was placed at existing bridge abutments for erosion and scour protection.
 Approximately 75,000 CY of nutrient-rich topsoil was placed along the creek banks to help support the dozens of acres of newly planted native riparian vegetation.
 Instream complexities, such as coarse woody debris and rootwad-log structures, were installed along the creek bottom throughout Phase 1 to serve as future habitat for native wildlife.

-Valley Water executed a cost-sharing agreement (A4406S) with the City of Morgan Hill in October 2020 to construct a public trail within Reach 7A.
-The paved trail was completed by Valley Water on behalf of the city and was officially opened to the public on August 5, 2023.
-The city completed the construction of new pedestrian crosswalks at Middle Avenue and Watsonville Avenue in July 2023.
+Valley Water entered into a cost-sharing agreement with the City of Morgan Hill in October 2020 to construct a public trail within Reach 7A.
+Valley Water completed the paved trail on behalf of the city.
+The city completed the construction of new pedestrian crosswalks at Middle Avenue and Watsonville Avenue.
 The project is an example of Valley Water’s commitment to restoring wildlife habitat and providing open space for public use.

-Valley Water executed a cost-sharing agreement (A4448S) with the City of Morgan Hill in April 2021 to construct an approximate 600-foot portion of the City’s Hale Avenue Extension Project including a fully signalized intersection at West Main Avenue as part of Phase 2A.
-Valley Water utilized the City property as staging to construct the necessary flood protection improvements.
-Phase 2A is an example of Valley Water’s and the City’s cooperation and commitment to save public funds while minimizing impacts to the community.
+Valley Water entered into a cost-sharing agreement with the City of Morgan Hill in April 2021 to construct an approximate 600-foot portion of the City’s Hale Avenue Extension Project, including a fully signalized intersection at West Main Avenue as part of Phase 2A.
+Valley Water utilized the City property as a staging area to construct the necessary flood protection improvements.
+Phase 2A is an example of the cooperation and commitment of Valley Water and the City to save public funds while minimizing impacts to the community.

-Phase 2B construction consists of approximately 1,900 linear feet of twin reinforced concrete box culverts (10 ft x 9 ft), creek modifications and excavation by widening and deepening, installation and modification of culverts at various street crossings, construction of an inlet basin weir split-flow structure, and bridge underpinning work.
+Phase 2B construction consists of approximately 1,900 linear feet of twin reinforced concrete box culverts (10 ft x 9 ft), creek modifications and excavation by widening and deepening, installation and modification of culverts at various street crossings, construction of an inlet basin weir split-flow structure to divert high creek flows, and support of existing bridges by underpinning.
 Valley Water will construct improvements on approximately eight (8) miles of Upper Llagas Creek, from US 101 upstream to Llagas Road.
 Construction will include creek widening and deepening, bridge/culvert construction, traffic control, utility coordination and relocation, construction of maintenance roads, and habitat enhancements.
 Construction is expected to take 2.5 years, followed by a 3-year plant establishment period.

 Valley Water and Boy Scout Troop 730

-This past May 2023, Morgan Hill Boy Scout Troop 730 constructed a bat roost adjacent to Lake Silveira.
-The construction was the culmination of many days of planning and preparation in designing the bat roost.
+In May 2023, Morgan Hill Boy Scout Troop 730 constructed a bat roost adjacent to Lake Silveira.
+The construction was the culmination of many days of planning and preparation for the bat roost.
 Approximately 15 troop and community members helped at various stages of the project.

 Volunteers and troops design the bat roost.